wattx and Cornell Tech are collaborating to tackle the challenge of personal data privacy and control.

 The Studio Program, which was created by Cornell Tech in 2012 for their Master's and graduate-level students, follows this exact principle.
 Studio pursues the goal of establishing a second creative hub at the US East coast and shifting innovation from California and the ‘Silicon Valley’ to New York City.
 The program was split into two fundamental parts; the Product Studio and the Startup Studio.

 Throughout the three months of Product Studio, which started in early fall, students learn how to design and market products, following a user-centered approach as well as design thinking methodologies.
 Just like with our internal process at wattx, the students conduct user research, ideate on promising solutions, and create as well as test prototypes of the product or service that responds to the challenge.

 This year, 200 companies and organizations submitted business challenges in the form of “How might we… ?” questions for the Product Studio. wattx (along with 52 other companies) was selected with the following challenge:

 How might we help individual internet users know more about the data they are sharing with or potentially selling to third parties, and how to better control to whom it goes so that their privacy is less of a black box?

 We sat together with Khoa Ma, the Assistant Studio Director, to dig a bit deeper into how the program works.

-How we measure success is that we want the students to come out of Cornell Tech and embrace thinking differently in order to have an impact on the company they’ll be working for after graduating: They don’t necessarily have to start or launch a company, which a lot of students end up doing, but we want them to go into an organization with an entrepreneurship spirit, being able to explore, and see the changes that can be made, and also understand of how to go about making those changes.
+How we measure success is that we want the students to come out of Cornell Tech and embrace thinking differently in order to have an impact on the company they’ll be working for after graduating: They don’t necessarily have to start or launch a company, which a lot of students end up doing, but we want them to go into an organization with an entrepreneurship spirit, being able to explore, and see the changes that can be made, and also understanding of how to go about making those changes.